 I never thought that anything associated with a hamster, and an oversized hamster at that would have any draw or appeal.
 After all, they’re hamsters.
 Vermon that convey no disdain for running for hours inside of a plastic ball only to go no where.
 One could say they’re all together counter productive creatures that have nothing to celebrate.
 But ask Kia and they’ll tell you otherwise.
 Or at least show you otherwise in their Kia commercials, which feature the oversized rodents partying in celebration to the Kia Soul’s stereo system, complete with color changing speaker grills.
 But perhaps there it is.
 The simplicity in such a feature causes them to joyously celebrate.
 And while I can’t or won’t, or wasn’t in such an uproar over the novel feature, it’s the most notable in the car’s interior and speaks to the Korean manufacturer’s approach to the Soul; fun, playful and other bubbly words that are escaping my overly pessimistic brain.
+So, what features make it one of the highly-rated cars in the market? let’s find out.

 The version of the Soul I drove was “soup to nuts”.
 Meaning it had every possible feature, including leather seats.
 Though a family member asked if they were such, which I’m not sure was a question derived from astonishment and amazement, or perhaps disbelief.
 In my eye there is no disputing that they’re leather, but they’re not the most supple, and nor is the stitching something worth a remark or two.